MODERN AND SIMPLIFIED TAICHI FORMS

 traditional WU-STYLE 108 Fast form (贯串)

 This fast form routine takes about 20 mins to complete.
-It is the advance version of the Traditional 108 steps.
+It is the advance version of our Traditional Wu-Style 108 Form.
 The steps are the same but the execution of the moves are different.
-The Fast Form has more circular movements, with emphasis on flow, rhythm, and application.
-It is only suitable for students whom have practiced the Regular Form for 24 months.
+The Fast Form has more circular movements with emphasis on flow, rhythm, and application.
+This course is not offered to the general public but only for our students whom have practiced the Traditional Wu-Style 108 Form for at least 2 years.

 traditional Wu-Style Push Hand

 Many think that Push Hand is for fighting, or Push Hand is like wrestling.
 Traditional Wu-Style Taichi Push Hand (推手) teaches one to understand what is Listening Power (听劲).
 It shows one how to respond and re-direct external forces away using listening power, co-ordination, and force leverage.
 It’s about living in harmony, to be humble, to accommodate where possible, to deflect when needed.
 We never teach Push Hand with fighting or winning in mind.
-The advance level (taught to internal students only) will explain in detail, pressure point leverage, joint locks etc. This course is open to students whom have practiced the Regular Form for 24 months.
+The advance level (taught to internal students only) will explain in detail, pressure point leverage, joint locks etc. This course is not offered to the general public but only for our students whom have practiced the Traditional Wu-Style 108 Form for at least 2 years.